 Moxibustion (moxa) is an adjunct to acupuncture therapy where heat is applied to acupuncture points or regions of the body to increase circulation and stimulate healing.
 Moxa uses a preparation of dried mugwort leaf (artimesia argyi) that is processed with charcoal.
 I perform moxa indirectly, using a mugwort-charcoal stick held a few inches above the body.
 This type of therapy is often beneficial for arthritis, neuropathy, frozen shoulder, chronic back pain, painful periods, low energy, and for an immune boost.

-If I'm scared of needles can I get an acupressure massage?
+If I'm scared of needles is there an alternative?

 Absolutely!
-Acupressure applies the same principles as acupuncture to promote relaxation and wellness and treat disease.
-You may request acupressure if you have a needle sensitivity and/or phobia, or would just like to try a massage.
-Acupressure is wonderful for restoring balance to the body.
+Acupressure massage and other non-needle and painless tools such as laser and microcurrent apply the same principles as acupuncture to promote relaxation and wellness and treat disease.
+You may request a non-needle treatment if you have a needle sensitivity and/or phobia, or would just like to try a massage.